(ref.second image)

 * Vector and matrix norms (including sparsity promoting)

-* Linear regression and Least squares
+* Linear regression and multiple Least squares

 * Eigenvalues, SVD, pseudoinverse

-* Reduction and low rank representation
+* Reduction and low rank representations

 - Sparse representation with l_0-norm

-- CUR factorization
+- Randomized techniques, CUR factorization

 * Tensors